Common Errors in Technical Writing John Owens

 booktitle = {HWWS '00: Proceedings of the ACM SIGGRAPH/EUROGRAPHICS workshop on Graphics hardware},

 when the paper has the major words in the title capitalized, and “workshop” and “hardware” should both be capitalized in the booktitle.
-I often review papers where cites have been taken directly from ACM with bizarre capitalization particularly in the booktitle.
+I often review papers where citations have been taken directly from ACM with bizarre capitalization particularly in the booktitle.
 Fix these before you submit a paper.

 5. Shortcite: Use \shortcite when appropriate. \shortcite is used in sentences like “AuthorOne discusses this point further in her dissertation [AuthorOne 2002].”
 It looks silly to put AuthorOne's name twice.
 Instead, use \shortcite{AuthorOne:2002:AOT}, which makes the sentence “AuthorOne discusses this point further in her dissertation [2002].”
-Of course this only makes sense if you are using a cite format that lists author name / year (like Siggraph or most dissertation formats).
+Of course this only makes sense if you are using a citation format that lists author name / year (like Siggraph or most dissertation formats).

 I always use \shortcite even when my bib style doesn't support it, in which case I use the following fix in my LaTeX preamble: